qdrant/docs/qdrant/v1.2.x/configuration.md

 Qdrant supports a simple form of client authentication using a static API key.
 This can be used to secure your instance.

-To enable API key based authentication you must specify a key in the
+To enable API key based authentication in your own Qdrant instance you must specify a key in the configuration:
-configuration:

 ```yaml
 service: